tweedegolf/storage-abstraction/publish/AdapterAzureBlob/README.md

 For more information about configuration urls please read [this](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#configuration-url).

-## Microsoft Azure Blob Storage
+## Login to Microsoft Azure Blob Storage

 There are multiple ways to login to Azure Blob Storage.
-Microsoft recommends to use passwordless authorization, for this you need to provide a value for `accountName` which is the name of your storage account.
+Microsoft recommends to use passwordless (Microsoft Entra) authorization, for this you need to provide a value for `accountName` which is the name of your storage account.
 Then you can either login using the Azure CLI command `az login` or by setting the following environment variables:

 ```shell
 AZURE_TENANT_ID